aimat-lab/visual_graph_datasets/README.rst

     TARGET_COLUMN_NAMES: t.List[str] = ['LogS']

     # This will invoke the actual implementation of the conversion.
 After this code has
-    # finished executing.
-You can do this
+    # finished executing, you can find the dataset folder within the
+    # "results/generate_molecule_dataset_from_csv__custom" folder that has been created
     experiment = Experiment.extend(
         os.path.join(EXPERIMENTS_PATH, 'generate_molecule_dataset_from_csv.py'),
         base_path=folder_path(__file__),